aces/Loris/docs/wiki/01_STUDY_PARAMETERS_SETUP/01_Study_Variables/01_Identifiers.md

 Provide example of SQL query in both plain language and SQL and diagram

 ## 2. PSCID (Project Study Center ID)

 - What is its purpose: This is the main participant identifier in Loris.
 - What is its structure?
 A site abbreviation followed by digits.
 Examples: MTL0006, DDC0703, OTT2345
 - How is it generated? : One of three ways:
-    1. Sequentially
+    - Sequentially
-    2. Manually
+    - Manually
-    3. Randomly-generated
+    - Randomly-generated
 - What is its cardinality: One per participant per study.
 - Can it be changed: ???
 - What database table is it found in: `project` and `psc`
-- Configuration: The format and generation options must be configured by an admin.
+- Configuration: The format and generation options must be configured by an admin. by editing the `config.xml` file in ???

 ### Sequential Generation
+- This is the default setting
 - Generates PSCIDs sequentially for each new candidate registered.

-- **(This is the default)**
+ Options for the `type` element of the `<seq>` tag are:

+- `siteAbbrev`: A string value drawn from the `Alias` field of the `psc` table in the database.
+- `projectAbbrev`: A string value drawn from the `Alias` field of the `Project` table
+- `static`: A string value defined in the `config.xml` file.
+- `numeric`: An integer value generated dynamically in accordance to the generation method defined.
+Defualt = `4`.
+- `alphanumeric`: An alphanumeric string value generated dynamically in accordance to the generation method defined.
+Default = `4`.
+- `alpha`: An alphabetic string value generated dynamically in accordance to the generation method defined.
+Default = `4`.

+ **Note:** The last 3 types above (`numeric`,`alphanumeric`,`alpha`) can be associated with minimum `min` and maximum `max` values for sequentially and randomly generated PSCIDs.
+  By default sequence will start at the lowest possible values (i.e.: 0000, AAAA).

 ```xml
 <PSCID>